spacetelescope/jdaviz/docs/specviz2d/plugins.rst

 The background step of the plugin allows for creating background and background-subtracted images via `specreduce.background <https://specreduce.readthedocs.io/en/latest/#module-specreduce.background>`_.

-Once interacting with any of the inputs in the background step, the live visualization will change to showing the center (dotted) and edges (solid) of the background region(s).
+Once you interact with any of the inputs in the background step or hover over that area of the plugin, the live visualization will change to show the center (dotted line) and edges (solid lines) of the background region(s).
 Choose between creating the background around the trace defined in the Trace section, or around a "Manual" flat trace.

 To visualize the resulting background or background-subtracted image, click on the respective panel, and choose a label for the new data entry.
 The exported images will now appear in the data dropdown